The Community

 Our hope is to create a community event where we have the space to reflect on lessons learned about engaged scholarship and to imagine what possible directions engaged scholarship may take.
 Like previous years, participants will have an opportunity to submit brief works-in-progress to present at the conference and receive feedback.
 We look forward to seeing what we can create together.

 The participants at that conference renewed a commitment to supporting engaged communication scholarship while also recognizing the need to move beyond the confines of the Conference itself and to undertake a vision setting process.
 The organizers convened virtual workshops and a pre-conference at NCA to continue the conversation started at this meeting in 2022.
-The 2024 Conference will be another milestone in this process where we hope to finalize drafts of a statement of our commitments in the conduct of engaged communication scholarship.

 The Conference